itislmn/FlyingCQR/README.md

 # Conformal-Quantile-Predictor

-Project experimenting on Coformal Prediciton, Conformalized Quantile Regression and Kalman Filtering for prediction and forecasting with uncertainty guarantees.
+In this project I will be exploring the intricacies of Conformal Prediciton, Conformalised Quantile Regression and Kalman Filtering for prediction and forecasting with uncertainty guarantees.